Sonobeat Milestones II: The '70s +

 No Sonobeat releases during 1973

-1973 is the second year in a row in which Sonobeat has no releases on its own label nor any master recording sale to a national label.
+1973 is the second year in a row in which Sonobeat has no release on its own label nor any master recording sale to a national label.

 Adobie Flatz sessionsJanuary 1973

 Sonobeat starts the year recording three original tracks with El Paso-based blues-rock band Adobie Flatz.
 The sessions are recorded at Sonobeat's North Lamar studio in Austin, Texas.
 The tracks are intended only as a demo for the band and are never released.
-Although the songs are recorded on Sonobeat's 4-track Scully, producer Bill Josey Sr. makes only monaural mixes.
+Although the songs are recorded on Sonobeat's 4-track Scully tape deck, producer Bill Josey Sr. makes only monaural mixes.

 Gary York and Evelyn sessionJanuary 1973